Drrreistein/idtmp-py/NotesLiterature.md

 #### tamp+learning

 - feasibility checker using SVM for 0-1 classifier
 - feasibility checker using CNN from 2-d image to feasibility, end-to-end
 - training a VAE to understand what a symbolic state means
 - ? how to transfer the learned knowledge to other scenarios may be still using the same robot
 - ? how to make robot concerning its future state when generating current state, so that

+intuition

+- train a autoencoder network, to decode a instantiated scene graph from symbolic state, so that,
+- generate a kinematic feasible / collision free /

+usage

+- constraint based task planner (z3) generate action sequence $a_k$ and symbolic state sequence $s_k$;
+- autoencoder generate scene graph $S_k$, given symbolic state $s_(k-1)$, scene graph $S_{k-1}$ and goal state $s_h$ and goal scene graph $S_h$
+- but, this idea benefits who, seems nothing optimized because of this

+intuition

+- training a network to predict the entire action sequences
+- input: scene graph, action, goal
+- output:

 ###  Implementation

 #### Framework